4IceG/luci-app-sms-tool/README.md

 Luci-app-sms-tool is a mini gui for handling messages via sms_tool application/project https://eko.one.pl/?p=openwrt-sms_tool Works with mPCI-E and USB 3G/LTE modems.

+Works at now only read and delete sms.
+Other tabs are invisible ... not described ..

 # Installation
 ``` bash
 #Modem drivers are required for proper operation.